 Société des Canaux du Canada

-We're a not-for-profit, educational, scientific and historical organization, dedicated to the preservation of the canal heritage of Canada.
+We're a not-for-profit, educational and historical organization, dedicated to the preservation of the canal heritage of Canada.
 Please take a few moments to explore our website and learn some of the fascinating facts about the canals of Canada.

 Please consider taking out a membership in our society.
 It's inexpensive and not only does it help support our organization, including this website, but you'll get our fascinating newsletter, Canals Canada and invitations to our various field trips.
 So please, consider joining today.